Prince Frederick Charles of Hesse: Marriage and issue

 Upon their father's death in 1884, Frederick's eldest brother Frederick William became the head of the House of Hesse, and afterwards his next brother Alexander.

 The Finnish throne

 Frederick Charles was elected the King of Finland by the Parliament of Finland on 9 October 1918.
-However, with the end of World War I, in light of his German birth (and despite his Danish roots through his paternal grandmother) and the abdication of Emperor Wilhelm II of Germany ending monarchies in Germany, the arrangement was quickly considered untenable by influential Finns of the time and by Frederick himself.
+However, with the end of World War I, in light of his German birth (and despite his Danish roots through his paternal grandmother) and the abdication of Emperor Wilhelm II of Germany ending monarchies in Germany, the arrangement was quickly considered untenable by influential Finns of the time and by Frederick Charles himself.
 Not much is known of the official stance of the victorious Allied Powers.
 Frederick Charles renounced the throne on 14 December 1918, without ever arriving in the country, much less taking up his position.
-Finland then adopted a republican constitution.
+Finland's subsequent elections were a victory for anti-monarchists, and the parliament quickly adopted a republican constitution.